jsjoeio/joeprevite.com/content/2020-06-16-hey-email-review/index.md

 ### Design and Style

 I am a sucker for good design and style.
-This app just feels better.
+This app just _feels better_.
 It loads faster than Gmail.
 The UI looks clean, but has a touch of goodness thanks to some of the "hand-drawn" icons.

 ### Simple Settings